He had a message for the league: The ball is in their court, so to speak.

 The NFL sent a memo Tuesday about the workout for the former San Francisco 49ers quarterback to its 32 teams, ESPN first reported.

-According to the source, several NFL teams inquired about the athlete-turned-activist’s “football readiness” and desire to return to the league.
+According to another source, several NFL teams inquired about the athlete-turned-activist’s “football readiness” and desire to return to the league.

 Kaepernick said he did so to protest police shootings of African American men and other social injustices faced by black people in the United States.